How CPQ Is Helping Sales Win the Numbers Game

 A Better Way

 What if the sales rep handled the whole deal except the final approval?
-What if the rep had questions that drove the answers that are appropriate to your situation?
+What if the sales rep had questions that drove the answers appropriate to the situation?

 Wouldn’t it be nice to arrive at the dealership and sit down with the rep who would ask you about what your expectations are for your new car?
 Perhaps you even share a top-end number.